The Council must provide an education to children who cannot attend school through ill-health.

 The school will refer your child for education out-with school if they are absent for:

 This period of absence will include time spent at home recovering.

-We, in discussion with you and your child, will draw up a short term child's plan.
+We, in discussion with you and your child, will draw up a short-term child's plan.
 This plan forms the basis of your child's education out-with school.

 Your child should get some regular face to face contact with a teacher.
 The amount of contact will vary depending on the child.
-A child who is less able to able to take part in independent learning or who is working towards examinations may get more contact.
+A child who is less able to take part in independent learning or who is working towards examinations may get more contact.

 The learning resources we use will include:

 During your child's recovery, the school will decide if your child's home education can be supported by school staff.
 If this is not possible, then the Interrupted Learners' Service will provide a specialist service.
 During their absence school staff will record missed work to make sure your child gets the same education as their class.

 Your child's school will remain involved during their period of ill-health.
 The school will be involved with their hospital based or home education.
 This continued involvement means a consistent approach to your child's education and a smoother return to school.